The Struggle to Commit to a Bar Exam Date

 Consistency is your key to success, and as you get comfortable with the process, committing to a bar date will become less intimidating.

-Need to talk about your specific situation, coaching enrollment is now open--book a mini-consultation to discover your blindspots and your next steps.
+Need to talk about your specific situation, coaching enrollment is now open--Book a Confidence Kickstart Call to discover your blindspots and your next steps.